Cancer epigenetics: DNA repair pathways

 The two gray-highlighted genes RAD51 and BRCA2, are required for homologous recombinational repair.
 They are sometimes epigenetically over-expressed and sometimes under-expressed in certain cancers.
-As indicated in the Wikipedia articles on RAD51 and BRCA2, such cancers ordinarily have epigenetic deficiencies in other DNA repair genes.
+These cancers ordinarily have epigenetic deficiencies in other DNA repair genes such as RAD51 and BRCA2.
 These repair deficiencies would likely cause increased unrepaired DNA damages.
 The over-expression of RAD51 and BRCA2 seen in these cancers may reflect selective pressures for compensatory RAD51 or BRCA2 over-expression and increased homologous recombinational repair to at least partially deal with such excess DNA damages.
 In those cases where RAD51 or BRCA2 are under-expressed, this would itself lead to increased unrepaired DNA damages.
 Replication errors past these damages (see translesion synthesis) could cause increased mutations and cancer, so that under-expression of RAD51 or BRCA2 would be carcinogenic in itself.

 Cyan-highlighted genes are in the microhomology-mediated end joining (MMEJ) pathway and are up-regulated in cancer.
 MMEJ is an additional error-prone inaccurate repair pathway for double-strand breaks.
 In MMEJ repair of a double-strand break, an homology of 5-25 complementary base pairs between both paired strands is sufficient to align the strands, but mismatched ends (flaps) are usually present.
 MMEJ removes the extra nucleotides (flaps) where strands are joined, and then ligates the strands to create an intact DNA double helix.
 MMEJ almost always involves at least a small deletion, so that it is a mutagenic pathway.
 FEN1, the flap endonuclease in MMEJ, is epigenetically increased by promoter hypomethylation and is over-expressed in the majority of cancers of the breast, prostate, stomach, neuroblastomas, pancreas, and lung.
 PARP1 is also over-expressed when its promoter region ETS site is epigenetically hypomethylated, and this contributes to progression to endometrial cancer, BRCA-mutated ovarian cancer, and BRCA-mutated serous ovarian cancer.
 Other genes in the MMEJ pathway are also over-expressed in a number of cancers (see MMEJ for summary), and are also shown in blue.